Margaret Fettes

 Margaret Fettes is a former Canadian international lawn bowler.

 Bowls career

 Fettes has represented Canada at the Commonwealth Games, in the fours at the 1994 Commonwealth Games.

 She won the fours gold medal at the 1993 Asia Pacific Bowls Championships, in Victoria, Canada, with Anita Nivala, Jean Roney and Margaret Richards.
 She has won two Canadian National titles.

-She was a Director for World Bowls from 2003-2012.
+She was a Director for World Bowls from 2003 to 2012.